aricursion/LaTeX-setup/README.md

 # LaTeX Setup

-This is just a repository for all my swee, sweet LaTeX commands
+This is just a repository for my sweet, sweet LaTeX prelude